 Do you have to cement or glue fire pit stones together?

-That being said, if you know that your fire pit will be climbed on by littles, go ahead and glue those stones together.
+You don’t HAVE to glue outdoor fire pit together, but it is recommended.
+If you know that your fire pit will be climbed on by littles, go ahead and glue those stones together.
 Personally, I would use a construction adhesive like Liquid Nail Fuze It.

 After grabbing some random sticks, it was time for the moment of truth.